Watch now: Lincoln police enforce closure order at Madsen's

 Video of LPD officer Martin Fehringer.
 He says Madsen’s and the health department will have a meeting to ensure compliance— until then the police will be here ensuring the closure. pic.twitter.com/L0QgRSnptg— Nick McConnell (@NickMc1717) August 8, 2020

 On Saturday, Officer Martin Fehringer said that a meeting was being set up between Madsen's management and the health department to ensure compliance with the city's health measures.
-Until both sides agree to a plan, police will be on scene to enforce the closure, Fehringer said.
+Until both sides agree to a plan, police will be enforcing the closure, Fehringer said.

 "We're going to try to work with the health department to get something done (Saturday)," Fehringer said.
 "Compliance is the goal."